core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The Multicast-Timeout, Response-Forwarding, and Group-ETag Options defined in {{I-D.ietf-core-groupcomm-proxy}}.

-* Any CoAP option such that the sender endpoint has not added the option to the message.
+* Any CoAP option OPT such that all the following conditions hold.

+   1. The sender endpoint has not added OPT to the message M.

+   2. Any of the following applies:

+      - X is the next hop for the sender endpoint; or

+      - The next hop is not supposed to be the immediately next consumer of OPT.

    Examples of such CoAP options are: